- Updated May 20, 2026

 ⚡ Quick Answer

-Most legitimate buyers do not accept open boxes of diabetic supplies because broken seals compromise safety, authenticity, and resale eligibility.
-In most cases, opened items are rejected or receive no payment.
-To ensure approval and full payout, sellers should only submit unopened, undamaged, and properly packaged products.
+Most legitimate buyers do not accept open boxes of diabetic supplies because broken seals make it difficult to verify product condition and eligibility during inspection.
+In most cases, opened items do not meet current buyer eligibility requirements.
+To help support a smooth inspection process, sellers should only submit unopened, undamaged, and properly packaged products.

 Why More Sellers Are Asking This Question Today

-The diabetic supply resale market has grown rapidly as more people look for ways to offset rising healthcare costs or monetize unused supplies.
+The diabetic supply resale market has grown rapidly as more people look for ways to clear unused diabetic supplies or monetize unused supplies.
 At the same time, buyers have become stricter about product quality.

 This creates a common point of confusion: What happens if a box is opened but never used?

 First-time sellers, cautious users, and even experienced resellers often hesitate at this step.
-Sending the wrong type of product—especially open boxes—can result in delays, reduced payouts, or complete rejection.
+Sending the wrong type of product—especially open boxes—can result in delays, products that may not meet buyer eligibility requirements, or complete rejection.
 Understanding these rules upfront helps you sell with confidence and avoid costly mistakes.

 Do Buyers Accept Open Boxes?

 No, most professional diabetic supply buyers do not accept open boxes because they cannot verify product integrity once the seal is broken.
-Opened items typically fail safety and resale standards, leading to rejection, disposal, or significantly reduced payouts depending on condition.
+Opened items typically fail safety and buyer quality standards, leading to rejection, disposal, or significantly products that may not meet buyer eligibility requirements depending on condition.

 The Core Reason Behind This Policy